cherrynoize/tlock/README.md

 To hide the cursor instead just set the HIDE_CURSOR flag to 1.

+### Blur

+You can add background blur through your compositor.
+For instance in *picom*:

+    blur: {
+      method = "dual_kawase";
+      strength = 5;
+      background = true;
+      background-frame = true;
+      background-fixed = true;
+    }

+    # Exclude conditions for background blur.
+    # blur-background-exclude = []
+    blur-background-exclude = [
+      "window_type = 'dock'",
+      "window_type = 'desktop'",
+      "_GTK_FRAME_EXTENTS@:c",
+      "class_g = 'Dunst'"
+    ];

+This will blur all backgrounds on translucent ARGB windows, expect for those in the exclude rule.
+The effect might improve readability and also appearance according to one's preference, but will generally have a minor impact on windows with high opacity values. tlock can be set to be fully transparent, meaning impact here will be considerable.

 ### Password

 You can choose to add a custom password by simply